longthb3112/wiki-gemini-rag-search/README.md

 * Ensure sync ran successfully
 * Check search phrasing (add more context)

+❌ **429 Too Many Requests**
+* Check limit of your current model or request to increase request quota of your model

 # 🚀 Built With

 * [Node.js](https://nodejs.org/) — Core runtime powering the backend